Cybersecurity is a big issue at this year's Munich Security Conference. Security expert Michael Chertoff is demanding global rules for cyberspace.

 What are the next steps after the launch of the commission?

-First, we will have a broad representation from countries around the world and we have representatives coming on board; hopefully coming on board including China and Russia, as well as obviously the West and Africa and South America.
+First, we will have a broad representation from countries around the world.
+And we hopefully have representatives coming on board from China and Russia, as well as obviously the West and Africa and South America.
 I think we then want to define clearly what we want to achieve - at least in the short term and then in the medium term - and put together a plan to begin to develop some output and some results relatively quickly.
 Then, we can begin to socialize the recommendations with governments around the world.
 There are some areas where I think you could reach a pretty broad consensus because everybody benefits from having a clear understanding of the rules of the road.